ansible/ansible/docs/docsite/rst/dev_guide/overview_architecture.rst

 Inventory
 =========

-By default, Ansible represents the machines it manages in a file (INI, YAML, etc.) that puts all of your managed machines in groups of your own choosing.
+By default, Ansible represents the machines it manages in a file (INI, YAML, and so on) that puts all of your managed machines in groups of your own choosing.

 To add new machines, there is no additional SSL signing server involved, so there's never any hassle deciding why a particular machine didn't get linked up due to obscure NTP or DNS issues.